Ahnaf-nub/Task-manager-bot/README.md

 **Notes Management**: Create, view, and delete personal notes for easy organization of ideas and tasks.

 **AI Chatbot Integration**: Interact with a generative AI model powered by Google’s Gemini API for task-related queries and assistance.
+Also, by clicking on the added Tasks or Notes gemini can help you to go through it faster!

 **Push Notifications**: Real-time reminders using plyer to notify users of approaching task deadlines.